-Inspection Procedures: Repair (or note) if: Out-of-Service if:
+Inspection Procedures: Repair (or note) if: Out-of-Service if: This section of the form is for the convenience of school districts.
+School districts should implement their own lubrication and maintenance policies and procedures.

 F. ROAD TEST

 1. Brake Performance